December 30 Holiday (Rizal Day) Pay Computation

 Jose Protacio Rizal Mercado y Alonso Realonda, also known as Dr. Jose Rizal, is one of the prominent people who initiated the revolution against the Spanish colonists.
 He was born in Calamba on June 19, 1861.
 Rizal was a doctor and a writer.

-In his 1887 book “Noli Me Tangere,” he condemned the corrupt Spanish administration over the Philippines.
-Moreover, several historians concur that the revolution was sparked by the concepts he presented in that book and “El Filibusterismo” (the Reign of Greed).
+In his 1887 book Noli Me Tangere, he condemned the corrupt Spanish administration over the Philippines.
+Moreover, several historians concur that the revolution references concepts in that book and El Filibusterismo (Reign of Greed).

 First Rizal Day

-Rizal as a National Hero
+Rizal as a national hero

 In 1910, the Americans gained authority in the Philippines after winning the Spanish-American War against the Spanish.
-Declaring Rizal as a national hero of the Philippines, American Governor-General William Howard Taft showed that they were more pro-Filipino than the Spaniards.
+Declaring Rizal a national hero of the Philippines, American Governor-General William Howard Taft showed that they were more pro-Filipino than the Spaniards.

 Act No. 345 was issued by the Philippine Commission on February 1, 1902, a year later, officially designating December 30 as Rizal Day.